The Short Answer

 Why Small Businesses Need a VPN

-Small businesses are disproportionately targeted by cybercriminals precisely because they handle valuable data — customer payment information, employee records, and proprietary business systems — while typically operating with smaller security budgets and fewer dedicated IT resources than enterprise organizations.
+Small businesses are disproportionately targeted by cybercriminals precisely because they handle valuable data — customer payment information, employee records, and proprietary systems — while operating with smaller security budgets than enterprises.

-According to IBM’s 2023 Cost of a Data Breach Report, the average data breach for an organization with fewer than 500 employees costs $3.31 million.
-A 2023 Verizon Data Breach Investigations Report found that 43% of cyberattacks target small businesses specifically.
-These are not abstract statistics — they represent disruption to operations, reputational damage with customers, regulatory penalties, and in many cases, permanent business closure.
+According to IBM’s 2023 Cost of a Data Breach Report, the average data breach for an organization with fewer than 500 employees costs $3.31 million, and Verizon’s 2023 Data Breach Investigations Report found that 43% of cyberattacks target small businesses specifically.

-Remote and hybrid work security: When employees access company systems from home networks, coffee shops, or shared workspaces, every unencrypted connection is a potential entry point.
-A VPN creates an encrypted tunnel between the employee’s device and your company’s systems, making intercepted traffic unreadable to third parties.
+Remote and hybrid work security: A VPN creates an encrypted tunnel between an employee’s device and your company’s systems, making intercepted traffic unreadable to third parties.

-Public Wi-Fi exposure: Business travel is a persistent vulnerability.
-Employees connecting to hotel, airport, or conference network Wi-Fi without VPN protection expose credentials, client data, and internal system access to anyone monitoring the same network.
+Public Wi-Fi exposure: Employees connecting to hotel, airport, or conference Wi-Fi without VPN protection expose credentials, client data, and internal system access to anyone monitoring the network.

-Geo-restricted business tools: Some cloud platforms, research databases, and partner systems apply geographic access restrictions.
-A VPN with global server coverage eliminates these barriers for distributed teams.
+Geo-restricted business tools: A VPN with global server coverage removes geographic access barriers for distributed teams.

 What to Look for in a Small Business VPN

-Not all business VPNs are designed for the same organizational size or security maturity level.
-The following criteria are the primary dimensions used to evaluate every tool on this page.
+Not all business VPNs are designed for the same organizational size or security maturity.
+These criteria are the primary dimensions used to evaluate every tool on this page.

-Dedicated IP address availability: Small businesses connecting to financial platforms, SaaS tools, or partner portals frequently need a consistent IP address to maintain access and avoid security blocks triggered by shared VPN IPs.
+Dedicated IP availability: Businesses connecting to financial platforms or partner portals frequently need a consistent IP to avoid security blocks from shared VPN IPs.

-Centralized admin controls: Look for admin dashboards that enable user provisioning, connection monitoring, and access policy enforcement.
-This is the feature that most clearly separates business VPNs from consumer solutions.
+Centralized admin controls: Admin dashboards for user provisioning, connection monitoring, and access policy enforcement separate business VPNs from consumer tools.

-Kill switch and DNS leak protection: Both features must be present and independently verified.
-A kill switch prevents data exposure if the VPN connection drops mid-session; DNS leak protection ensures that DNS queries never route outside the encrypted VPN tunnel.
+Kill switch and DNS leak protection: Both must be present and independently verified to prevent data exposure if the connection drops.

-Scalability and per-seat pricing: The pricing model should scale predictably.
-Per-user monthly pricing with volume discounts, annual billing options, and clear team plan tiers prevent cost surprises as your business grows.
+Scalability and per-seat pricing: Predictable per-user pricing with volume discounts prevents cost surprises as your business grows.

-Compliance support: For businesses handling health data (HIPAA), European customer data (GDPR), or payment card data (PCI-DSS), the VPN should operate from a jurisdiction with strong data protection laws and publish documentation supporting compliance use cases.
+Compliance support: For HIPAA, GDPR, or PCI-DSS, the VPN should operate from a strong data-protection jurisdiction and publish compliance documentation.

 Feature Comparison Table